C-Sto/Jaqen/Readme.md

 Inspiration for this was taken from merlin, http/2 c2 built by Ne0nD0g.
 Please go and look at it, it's very good. https://github.com/Ne0nD0g/merlin

+Thanks to all the 'beta' testers at Hivint, Asterisk and Bishop Fox.
+Putting up with my janky on the spot 'please git pull now' fixes is the most hacker thing anyone can do.